microsoft/autogen/samples/apps/autogen-studio/README.md

 Code for AutoGen Studio is on GitHub at [microsoft/autogen](https://github.com/microsoft/autogen/tree/main/samples/apps/autogen-studio)

-> **Note**: AutoGen Studio is meant to be an example/guide of how to build an AI app using the AutoGen framework.
+> **Note**: AutoGen Studio is meant to help you rapidly prototype multi-agent workflows and demonstrate an example of end user interfaces built with AutoGen.
 It is not meant to be a production-ready app.

 ### Capabilities / Roadmap